SB-1113

 Plain Language

-MA or CHIP managed care plans must ensure that both their AI algorithms and training data sets do not directly or indirectly discriminate against enrollees in violation of federal or state law.
-Algorithms must be fairly and equitably applied consistent with HHS regulations and guidance.
+MA or CHIP managed care plans must ensure their AI-based algorithms and training datasets do not discriminate against enrollees in violation of federal or state law, and must be fairly and equitably applied consistent with HHS guidance.
+This mirrors the insurer non-discrimination requirement but applies to Medicaid/CHIP managed care plans.

 Statutory Text